-(integrity, initiative, sense making, critical thinking, communicating, curiosity) Demonstrate individual competency in a selection of appropriate practical techniques relevant to the course. (integrity [self control])
+Demonstrate individual competency in a selection of appropriate practical techniques relevant to the course.

-Recognise Good Laboratory Practice and record data accurately. (communicating)
+Recognise Good Laboratory Practice and record data accurately.

 Follow instructions to work safely and demonstrate awareness of the relevant risk factors involved in both biological and chemical laboratory activities.
+Demonstrate individual competency in a broad range of appropriate qualitative and quantitative practical laboratory techniques and discuss their theoretical basis and limitations.